Bible Reading Blog

 But Jesus doesn’t see us for our “demons” but for our humanity.
 He commands and wicked, broken, degenerate, dead lives are restored (John 6.63; Ephesians 2.4-6).
 Although he doesn’t physically engage us in conversation, his words are the mode for encouragement and restoration.
 Jesus’ power is in his words.

-This story should also challenge us regarding how we see and interact with other people.
+Jesus' compassion should challenge us regarding how we see and interact with other people.
 It’s easier to stay aloof than to invest in the lives of other.
 We need to be careful not to dismiss those who are unlike us, or who may have baggage in their lives.
 God designed us to be relational people who serve and speak with others.

 These types of relationships can be uncomfortable and challenging for some of us.
 Our flesh wants something it can know and control.
 But Jesus imposes on the comfort zones of each one of us with patience and grace.
 The question is, will we beg him to leave or will we beg to follow him (Mark 5.17-18)?